microsoft/HealthBotContainerSample/README.md

    Refer to the documentation [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).

-6. Push the Web Chat application container image to the Container Registry
+6. Push the Web Chat application container image into the Container Registry

    Refer to the command snippet below to push the container image into the ACR.
-Remember to substitute to correct value for the ACR instance (name) in all the commands.
+Remember to substitute the correct value for the ACR instance (name) in all the commands.

    ```bash
    # Login to the ACR with your credentials